SunJiamei/LRP-ImageCaptioning/README.md

 The vocabulary is build on the training set.
 We discard the words that appear less than 3 times.
 ##### MSCOCO2017
 We select 110000 images from the training set for train and 5000 images from the training set for validation.
 The original validation set is used for testing.
+The vocabulary is build on the training set.
+We discard the words that appear less than 5 times.
 ### To Train Models From Scratch
 We experiment with two kinds of image captioning models, adaptive attention model and the grid-TD model based on two papers